Kelly Watson: Storylines

 Kelly later finds herself in the unexpected position of mother figure when Stephanie Mboto (Fleur Beaupert) the younger sister of Travis' late girlfriend arrives in Summer Bay.
 After Steven is fired from teaching after his relationship with Selina Roberts (Tempany Deckert) is exposed, Kelly offers support but he turns on her and Travis and launches a verbal outburst that leads to Travis punching him and evicting him.
 When Ailsa's husband, Alf (Ray Meagher) undergoes an emergency bypass operation and suffers complications, Kelly is forced to operate on him in theatre after the operating doctor James McLaren (Grant Dodwell) leaves to play a round of golf.
 She keeps Alf alive until McLaren returns.
 Ailsa is annoyed and threatens to sue should anything go wrong with Alf's surgery until Pippa Ross (Debra Lawrence) points out that Kelly should never have been put in that situation.

 Kelly's parents Murray (Ron Graham) and Carol (Rona Coleman) arrive, much to her shock and announce they are divorcing.
 Murray stays for a while and Travis asks him for Kelly's hand in marriage.
-Travis then proposes directly and she accepts but Kelly feels that living in a country town like Summer Bay is not for her and she decides to take a job in the city.
+Travis then proposes directly which she accepts but Kelly feels that living in a country town like Summer Bay is not for her so she decides to take a job in the city.
 Travis agrees to go with her but Kelly realises that city life is not for Travis and leaves alone after leaving a note for Travis saying she still loves him.

 Reception

 For her portrayal of Kelly, Hobbs received a nomination for the Logie Award for Most Popular New Talent in 1996.
-A viewer wrote into The Daily Mirror and asked "wouldn't it be nice if our GPs were like Kelly from Home And Away?
+A viewer wrote to The Daily Mirror and asked "wouldn't it be nice if our GPs were like Kelly from Home And Away?
 Everytime the hospital appears, there she is, whatever the department.
 And anyone sick gets a home visit."
 An Inside Soap reporter stated "tall, dark and smart, she's the dishiest doc on the box, setting pulses racing all over Summer Bay!
 Men are ready to duel at dawn over who's going to win her heart, and blood pressure is rising to dangerous levels!"